krcourville/json-streamify/README.md

 # json-streamify

-A streaming JSON serializer that automatically converts embedded file streams to Base64.
+A streaming JSON serializer that automatically converts embedded ReadableStreams to Base64.

 ## Table of Contents